IrinaTuma/Personal-Portfolio-Webpage/README.md

-## Personal-Portfolio-Webpage
+## Personal portfolio webpage

-This is a [Webpage](https://irinatuma.github.io/Personal-Portfolio-Webpage/) with my first projects.
+This is a [webpage](https://irinatuma.github.io/Personal-Portfolio-Webpage/) with my first projects.

 There are a navigation bar, main screen, title, pictures, links to social networks.